On the modified $J$-equation: The modified -flow

 By using the uniform positive lower bound for $\lambda_i$, one can easily observe that for any constant $\tau>0$ there exists $K=K(\tau)>0$ such that if $\lambda_n \geq K$ then

 Combining with the convexity of $\tilde{f}_b$ yields that

 where in the last inequality we used the fact that diagonal entries $(\hat{h}_{1 \bar{1}},\ldots,\hat{h}_{n \bar{n}})$ lies in the convex full of the permutations of the $\mu_i$ by the Schur--Horn theorem.
-Eventually if we choose $\tau=\epsilon/6$ then we have $\lambda_n \leq K(\tau)$, which yields the desired estimate. \end{proof} Once we obtain \eqref{trace is bounded by osc} then we can show the uniform $C^0$-estimate by using exactly the same argument as \cite{SW08,Wei04,Wei06} since it does not depend on the equation \eqref{modified J-flow when b is non-negative}.
-The higher order estimate follows from the Evans--Krylov estimate \cite{Kry76,Kry82}, Schauder estimate and standard bootstrapping argument.
+Eventually if we choose $\tau=\epsilon/6$ then we have $\lambda_n \leq K(\tau)$, which yields the desired estimate. \end{proof} Once we obtain \eqref{trace is bounded by osc} then we can show the uniform $C^0$-estimate for $\phi_t$ by using exactly the same argument as \cite{SW08,Wei04,Wei06} since it does not depend on the equation \eqref{modified J-flow when b is non-negative}.
+The higher order estimate follows from the Evans--Krylov estimate \cite{Kry76,Kry82}, the Schauder estimate and the standard bootstrapping argument.
+Consequently, all derivatives of $\phi_t$ are uniformly bounded independent of $t$, and in particular, the flow $\phi_t$ exists for all $t \in [0,\infty)$.
+Now we establish the following: